joaomfs/starwars/README.md

 To Update you only need to send the fields you want to update.

-The API will get the movies apparitions from the named planet, if exists, and will persist in the database.
+The API will get the list of movies the named planet appeared, if exists, and will persist in the database.

 You can use the following endpoints with the API: